arduino-libraries/WiFiNINA/docs/api.md

   Then it continuously pings given host specified by IP Address or name.

   Circuit:
-  * Board with NINA module (Arduino MKR WiFi 1010, MKR VIDOR 4000 and UNO WiFi Rev.2)
+  * Board with NINA module (Arduino MKR WiFi 1010, MKR VIDOR 4000 and Uno WiFi Rev.2)

   created 13 July 2010
   by dlf (Metodo2 srl)